How Much Does a Solid Wood Entry Door Cost? Pricing Guide in Long Island City, NY

 Quality solid wood entry doors properly installed and maintained last 30-50 years in Queens County's climate.
 Mahogany and teak doors can exceed 50 years.
 The finish needs recoating every 5-7 years to protect wood from weather damage.
 Poor-quality doors or inadequate maintenance reduces lifespan to 10-20 years.
 Professional installation and appropriate finishes maximize door longevity.

-Unfinished doors cost $200-$400 less than pre-finished options but require proper sealing, staining or painting, and protective topcoats.
-Professional finishing costs $200-$500 and ensures even coverage and weather protection.
-DIY finishing saves money only if you have appropriate skills, tools, and weather-controlled workspace.
-Poor finishing leads to uneven appearance and inadequate protection, ultimately costing more through premature failure.
+Unfinished doors give you control over the final finish, but they require proper sealing, staining or painting, and protective topcoats before installation.
+Professional finishing ensures even coverage and weather protection.
+DIY finishing only works well if you have the right skills, tools, and a weather-controlled workspace.
+Poor finishing leads to uneven appearance and inadequate protection, which can lead to premature failure.

 Get Started with Your Project